Intrauterine device (IUD)

 An intrauterine device (IUD) is a method of birth control that is placed inside the uterus to prevent pregnancy.
-It is not clearly understood how the IUD prevents pregnancy, and different types of IUDs may prevent pregnancy in different ways.
+Hormonal IUDs release a type of progestin to prevent pregnancy.
+Copper IUDs do not use hormones to prevent pregnancy.

 All IUDs have a plastic string that extends through the opening of the cervix into the vagina.
 The string allows a woman to check that the IUD is in place.
 It also allows a health professional to remove the device at the woman's request or at the end of its effectiveness (2.5 to 10 years, depending on the type).